Cost of Outside Tap Installation

 Cost Factors of Installing an Outside Tap

-There are a number of cost factors that you may need to think about when installing an outside tap.
-Below is a list of things that may affect your outside tap cost.
+There are several cost factors that can increase or decrease quote you're given for outside tap fitting.
+Below is a list of things that may affect your outside tap cost:

 Location of Tap

-Where you want the tap to be installed can affect the overall cost of the installation.
-Installing the tap on the wall where the main water pipe runs through is considerably less than having it installed somewhere else.
+Where you want the tap to be installed is the biggest factor in determining the cost because it determines how far the pipework needs to run.
+Installing the tap on the wall where the main water pipe runs through costs considerably less than having it installed somewhere else, as there is much less work involved, and fewer pipework materials needed.

 Location of Property

 Your location within the UK can affect the cost of your outside tap installation.
-Labour costs in London are considerably more than in the North of the UK.
+Labour costs in London are considerably more than in the north of the UK, with plumbers typically charing higher hourly rates and minimum call-out fees.

-With this in mind, the labour costs can really bump up the overall price of an outside tap installation cost for those living in London.
+With this in mind, the labour costs can bump up the overall price of an outside tap installation for those living in London.

 Extensive Plumbing Work